byzer-org/byzer-doc/byzer-lang/en-us/appendix/faq/mlsql-k8s-build.md

 USER ${spark_uid}
 ```

-Next, we will package Byzer-related dependencies based on this image:
+Next, we will package all Byzer-related dependencies based on this mirror:

 ```sql
 FROM spark:v3.0.0-hadoop3.2